 A spokesman for Casey Kasem's daughter says the ailing radio personality was taken by ambulance to a hospital in Washington state after an alleged family altercation between his wife and daughter.

 Spokesman Danny Deraney told The Associated Press that Kerri Kasem accompanied her father in the ambulance Sunday afternoon to receive care.
 He didn't specify exactly where the 82-year-old entertainer went.

-, Kasem was taken to the facility after Kasem's wife, Jean Kasem, reportedly threw a pound of raw hamburger in the direction of Kerri Kasem, his daughter from his first marriage.
+According to NBC News, Kasem was taken to the facility after Kasem's wife, Jean Kasem, reportedly threw a pound of raw hamburger in the direction of Kerri Kasem, his daughter from his first marriage.

 After Casey Kasem left in the ambulance, Jean Kasem told NBC News that she was following a King James verse when she threw the meat (see video above) in the direction of her stepdaughter.
 "In the name of King David, I threw a piece of raw meat into the street in exchange for my husband to the wild rabid dogs," she said.